-TWUL distributes treated water through approximately 31,000 kilometres of trunk and distribution mains, an estimated 90 per cent. of which are made of ferrous metal, and operates a total of approximately 380 reservoirs (on the basis of the DWI's method of counting reservoirs, which counts individual cells of reservoirs as separate reservoirs).
+TWUL distributes treated water through approximately 31,000 kilometres of trunk and distribution mains, an estimated 90 per cent. of which are made of ferrous metal, and operates a total of approximately 380 service reservoirs (based on the classifications of the DWI).
 TWUL also has approximately 210 treated water pumping stations.
 In 1994, TWUL opened an underground tunnel, 83 kilometres long and 2.5 metres in diameter, which acts as a "ring of water" enabling water to flow around London via an integrated network (the "Ring Main").
-The Ring Main has a capacity of 1.3 billion litres and provides water to customers in London via three connected treatment works.
-TWUL has commenced a £115 million extension programme to the Ring Main which will principally connect the water treatment works at Coppermills in north-east London to the main London system.
+The Ring Main has a capacity of 1.3 billion litres and provides water to customers in London via four connected treatment works.
+During 2010, TWUL completed the final stages of an extension programme which provides connections to the Ring Main for the water treatment works at Coppermills in north-east London and the Honor Oak treated water reservoir in south-east London.
+The extension gives TWUL the ability to transfer treated water around London which provides a greater level of resilience for its customers.